BeagleBone Black - screwdriver

 If you get a Kernel panic on boot, edit the file

 uEnv.txt on the first partition (fat16 / 20MiB) and add the following line:

 There are two recommended ways to connect to the terminal of the screwdriver.

 First and always working: Use a USB to TTL (for example CP2104 for about 2$) adapter and connect it to the serial port of the BeagleBone Black.

 You have to use just 3 wires.
 Ground, TX and RX.
 Connect your ttl-adapter ground to serial pin 1 (the one with the white dot), RX to serial pin 4 and TX to serial pin 5.

 For the serial connection you can use for example

 minicom -s.
 In most cases on a linux machine the usb-ttl adapter gets: /dev/ttyUSB0 .
 The BeagleBone Black default serial speed is 115200.

 Second: Use a network cable and ssh.
-There is a dhcp server (192.168.1.1) running on the screwdriver.
+(This is not currently working.
+There is a bug to track this).
+If it was working, there would be a dhcp server (192.168.1.1) running on the screwdriver.
 Log in as root with the password coreboot.